daniel10012/bitinsight/README.md

 Therefore the job is split into smaller batches of 10K blocks scheduled via Airflow.

-Because of the structure of the data we have to persist part of it in Parquet to reference across batches ("vouts").
+Because of the structure of the data, part of it has to be persisted in Parquet to reference across batches ("vouts").

 Put `batchdag.py` in your dags folder and run `airflow initdb`, start the server `airflow webserver -p 8082` and the scheduler `airflow scheduler`.